gem/oq-engine/doc/manual/oq-manual.rst

-The output file lists the mean of the number of buildings in each damage state for each asset in the exposure model for all loss types (amongst ‘structural’’, “nonstructural”, “contents”, or “business_interruption”) for which a consequencemodel file was also provided in the configuration file in addition to the corresponding fragilitymodel file.
+The output file lists the mean of the number of buildings in each damage state for each asset in the exposure model for all loss types (amongst ‘structural’’, “nonstructural”, “contents”, or “business_interruption”) for which a *Consequence Model* file was also provided in the configuration file in addition to the corresponding *Fragility Model* file.

 Damage statistics by tag
 ________________________